spiceai/docs/spiceaidocs/docs/components/data-connectors/abfs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Azure BlobFS (ABFS) Data Connector enables federated SQL query on files stored in Azure Blob-compatible endpoints.
+The Azure BlobFS (ABFS) Data Connector enables federated SQL queries on files stored in Azure Blob-compatible endpoints.
 This includes Azure BlobFS (`abfss://`) and Azure Data Lake (`adl://`) endpoints.

-If a folder path is provided, all child files will be loaded.
+When a folder path is provided, all the contained files will be loaded.

 File formats are specified using the `file_format` parameter, as described in [Object Store File Formats](/components/data-connectors/index.md#object-store-file-formats).